fishing/fishing.github.com/reels.md

 _All around versatility_ is the biggest reason people choose spinning reels.
 They can be used to cast many different types of tackle, including artificial lures and live bait.
-They can also be used to cast fairly light lures out (e.g 1/32oz) -- it's much harder to do so using a baitcaster (or even impossible e.g 1/32oz doesn't seem like you'd get any distance).
+They can also be used to cast _light lures_ out (e.g 1/32oz) -- it's much harder to do so using a baitcaster (or even impossible e.g 1/32oz doesn't seem like you'd get any distance).

 #### Drawbacks of a Spinning Reel